CoScale/docs/_docs_alerting/static/third-party.md

     <img src="/gfx/installation/alerting/static/third-party/alert_notifications.png" alt="Alert view" class="img-responsive" />

-    First go to <a href="/alerts/manage/" class="dashboard-link">`Alerts > Manage`</a> here you can choose to add the third party email to a new or an existing scheme.
+    First go to <a href="/alerts/manage/" class="js-dashboard-link">`Alerts > Manage`</a> here you can choose to add the third party email to a new or an existing scheme.
     To add it to a new one: click the `Create notification scheme` button and add the e-mail in the `Main contact(s)` field.
 To add it to an existing one: click the `Edit` button next to the scheme you want to edit and do the same

     <img src="/gfx/installation/alerting/static/third-party/alert_email.png" alt="Where to fill in the e-mail address" class="img-responsive" />